Pasadena Annulment Lawyers

 Understand Your Options for Dissolving a Void or Voidable Marriage

-When one “spouse” is tricked into the marriage under false pretenses, or one has an unsound mind, or in a bigamous marriage, upon proof, that “spouse” will have grounds to obtain a judgment of nullity — often called an annulment.
+When one “spouse” is tricked into the marriage under false pretenses, or one has an unsound mind, or is already married to someone else, upon proof, innocent “spouse” will have grounds to obtain a judgment of nullity — often called an annulment.

 At Gille Law Group, our Pasadena divorce attorneys will help you seek an annulment, which essentially declares that the marriage never even existed.